-Plant material
+Plant Material

 The plant material used in this study initially consisted of all mature P. erinaceus trees found in each of the areas surveyed.
-Subsequently, only trees with a good morphological conformation that could be of interest for exploitation were preselected.
+Subsequently, only trees with good morphological conformation that could be of interest for exploitation were preselected.

-Study method
+Study Method

 Method for identifying and selecting morphotypes

 Adult P. erinaceus trees were identified using a quadrat system combined with transects.
 This involved identifying wooded and accessible hilltops, from which a 100 x 200 metre mother plot was established, constituting the zero quadrat of the inventory.
 From this point, transects were opened in the cardinal directions (north, south, west and east), descending from the summit until a natural obstacle such as a watercourse or the flank of a new summit was encountered.
 Along each trail, 100 x 200 metre quadrats were laid out at regular intervals of 100 metres.
 In each quadrat, P. erinaceus trees were listed and then coded.
 Trees selected through mass selection were given the symbol "+" added to their code.
 This selection consisted of retaining individuals with good morphological and health characteristics.
-Each tree was given a score based on its straightness, which had to be as straight as possible, the appearance of its trunk and crown, and finally the absence of defects such as grooves, bumps, etc. The selected trees were subjected to morphometric measurements to characterise their morphotypes.
+Each tree was given a score based on its straightness, which had to be as straight as possible, the appearance of its trunk and crown, and finally, the absence of defects such as grooves, bumps, etc. The selected trees were subjected to morphometric measurements to characterise their morphotypes.

-Data collection
+Data Collection

 Data collection was carried out on all the selected trees.
 It consisted of taking several quantitative measurements.
 Seven (7) main variables were measured.
 The total height of the tree (Hato), measured from the base of the tree to the highest point of the living crown.
 The height of the trunk (HTrc) and the height of the first branch of the tree (HPBrch).
 The diameter of the tree at 1.3 m above the ground (DTrc); determined from the circumference using the formula: